JMD1003/Jake-De-Sousa/README.md

-This is just a quick side project to test my Python and Tableau skills
+This is just a quick side project I did in a few hours to refresh on my Python and Tableau skills